emiljdd/Tweepy-SparkTwitterI/README.md

 ## TWEETREAD.PY
 ### Step 4: TweetRead.py

 A .py script was created called TweetRead.
-From the tweepy package we install 'OAuthHandler'Stream to handle the authorization credientials that we will enter.
-Also, from tweepy we will import 'Stream' and 'StreamHandler' to allow us to log and capture tweets.
+From the tweepy package, we install 'OAuthHandler'Stream to handle the authorization credentials that we will enter.
+Also, from tweepy, we will import 'Stream' and 'StreamHandler' to allow us to log and capture tweets.
-The credentials that we obtained fromm the twitter api will also be entered and saved as objects.
+The credentials that we obtained from the twitter API will also be entered and saved as objects.

          from tweepy import OAuthHandler
          from tweepy import Stream